-You travel by foot and by canoe as you journey to Kaieteur Falls, the world’s highest single-drop waterfall in the world, 5 times the height of the Niagara Falls.
+Journey by foot and canoe as you journey to Kaieteur Falls, the world’s highest single-drop waterfall, five times the height of Niagara Falls.

-After a city tour, we leave civilisation and enter the Guyana’s beautiful rainforest.
+After a city tour, we leave civilisation and enter Guyana’s beautiful rainforest.

-By walking along small jungle trails and over tree trunk bridges, you get a real feeling of adventure and feel as close to lush and green nature as you can get.
+Walking along small jungle trails and over tree-trunk bridges gives you a real sense of adventure and allows you to get as close as possible to lush, green nature.

 The lucky ones amongst you might even return home having seen a Jaguar.

-You have stumbled across a real hidden gem and thanks to that you might even be the only people there.
-And if you are patient enough you may spot the Golden Frog or the brightly coloured Cock-of-the-Rock.
+You have stumbled across a real hidden gem, and thanks to that, you might even be the only people there.
+If you are patient enough, you may spot the golden frog or the brightly coloured Cock-of-the-Rock.

-At night you camp at scenic campsites in beautiful locations and will fall asleep to the sounds of the jungle by night – a truly unforgettable experience.
+At night, you camp at scenic campsites in beautiful locations and will fall asleep to the sounds of the jungle by night – a truly unforgettable experience.
+Remember to check our other Guyana tours.

 Intrepid trek through virgin rainforest on trails known by very few.